-- B. If there is no discharge of alkaline-activated sodium persulfate and sodium hydroxide during any reporting period, the report shall so state. - C. By January 31st of each year, beginning January 31, 2016, the Discharger shall submit an annual summary report to the Regional Board.
+- B. If there is no discharge or injection of potassium permanganate (KMnO4,) during any reporting period, the report shall so state. - C. By January 31st of each year, beginning January 31, 2016, the Discharger shall submit an annual summary report to the Regional Board.
 The report shall contain both tabular and graphical summaries of the monitoring data obtained during the previous calendar year.
 In addition, the Discharger shall discuss the compliance record and the corrective actions taken, or planned, which may be needed to bring the discharge into full compliance with the waste discharge requirements. - D. Laboratory analyses all chemical, bacteriological, and/or toxicity analyses shall be conducted at a laboratory certified for such analyses by the State Water Resources Control Board, Division of Drinking Water (SWRCB-DDW) Environmental Laboratory Accreditation Program (ELAP).
 A copy of the laboratory certifications shall be provided each time a new analysis is used and/or renewal is obtained from ELAP.